7 great national parks in South Australia to take your caravan

 With your caravan in tow, your holiday begins as soon as you arrive at your destination.
 You don’t have to spend hours setting up a tent, so before long you’ll be sitting back in your favourite camp chair enjoying a cuppa or your favourite cold beverage.

 Next time you’re thinking about a holiday on wheels, consider staying in one of the 29 national parks in South Australia that have campsites perfect for caravans.
-Here are eight of our favourites for your next adventure:
+Here are 7 of our favourites for your next adventure:

 1. Stringybark campground at Deep Creek National Park

 Located only 100 kilometres south of Adelaide in the beautiful Deep Creek National Park, this well-equipped campground is nestled among a native stringybark forest and offers plenty of shade and protection from the elements.
 It’s a great base to explore the park from, with plenty of birdlife to spot and walking trails to explore.

 The campground has 12 sites suitable for caravans.
 Facilities include flushing toilets, hot showers and picnic tables.
 There are fire pits available too, so do your homework first and make sure it’s not fire danger season, and if the timing’s right bring some firewood and a bag of marshmallows.